New Zealand v England scoreboard

 R. Taylor c Woakes b Anderson 20

-To bat: BJ Watling, Colin de Grandhomme, Todd Astle, Tim Southee, Neil Wagner, Trent Boult.
+To bat: Colin de Grandhomme, Todd Astle, Tim Southee, Neil Wagner, Trent Boult.

 Toss: New Zealand